 - And remember, returns in the Multi Family segment of Commercial are driven by a supply/demand imbalance that will continue for years to come (more on that another time).
 How much Commercial Multi Family is up to you.
-Don’t miss out on a key component of an optimized return – add some Commercial Multi Family to your portfolio.
+Don’t miss out on a key component of optimized returns – add some Commercial Multi Family to your portfolio.

 Invest in a Fund

 - Funds provide diversity, tax efficiency, actual real estate ownership (not a stock), and the ability to add to your position.

 - A fund has the ability to provide greater tax efficiency than an investment in a single property.
 Laddering asset acquisitions can result in net losses at the fund level even after some assets begin to generate positive income.
 Timing 1031 exchanges to minimize tax exposure can defer gains while providing fresh assets to depreciate.

 - A Fund is not a publicly traded REIT – a publicly traded REIT is a stock in a company that owns real estate, subject to the whims of the stock market.
 You want a Fund not a REIT.